GordonFreemanK/gfk-image/README.md

 ```

 *Notes:*
-- `Get-ImageMetadata` can either output tag values without names as a list of strings, or a more complex object containing file names, tag names and optionally tag groups (EXIF, IPTC, XMP).
+- `Get-ImageMetadata` can either output tag values without names as a list of strings, or a more complex object containing file names and tags organized by groups (EXIF, IPTC, XMP, File, etc).
 More details are available with `Get-Help Get-ImageMetadata`
 - `Get-ImageMetadata` and `Set-ImageMetadata` will echo the exiftool command if using the `-Verbose` switch
 - There are multiple types of date/time tags in EXIF/IPTC/XMP.
 All these types can be set from a [DateTime](https://docs.microsoft.com/en-us/dotnet/api/system.datetime) or [DateTimeOffset](https://docs.microsoft.com/en-us/dotnet/api/system.datetimeoffset) value. `Set-ImageMetadata` serializes it to the [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) (e.g. `2022-01-15T15:28:36+01:00`) and ExifTool automatically stores the relevant part in any of these fields:
   - EXIF uses one tag for date+time and one for offset (e.g. `EXIF:DateTimeOriginal` and `EXIF:OffsetTimeOriginal`)